Scarlett422301/final_project/README.md

 docker pull jran2/final
 ```

-2. build the image and retrieve the plot
+2. build the image and retrieve the report

 First, let's make a directory to store the result, and this folder will be in your root directory